 Spring cleaning is real.
-Something about the sun shining into my pretty little apartment makes me want to get rid of shit.
+Something about the sun shining into my pretty little apartment makes me want to get rid of stuff.
 Bye.

 Moving into my studio forced me to purge hard.
 It’s a small space.